grafana/beyla/docs/sources/tutorial/index.md

    }
    ```

-   The above configuration file instructs the Agent to scrape Prometheus metrics, from the
-   eBPF auto-instrumentation tool and forward them to [Grafana Mimir](/oss/mimir/).
+The configuration file instructs the Agent to scrape Prometheus metrics, from Beyla and forward them to [Grafana Mimir](/oss/mimir/).

 Note that we configured the Agent to scrape the metrics from the `localhost:8999` address,
 same as the value of the `BEYLA_PROMETHEUS_PORT` variable from the previous section.
 At the same time, the connection details and the authentication credentials for Grafana Mimir are
 to be provided via environment variables.

 ### Running the Grafana Agent Flow with your Grafana Credentials